 You always have the right to appeal your family law case if an error has occurred with your case and you are dissatisfied with the outcome.
-Attorney Van Smith and his colleagues at Smith Strong, PLC have experience in guiding clients through the appeal process and in trying to get a better outcome for you if you are unsatisfied with your circuit court decisions.
+Divorce lawyer Van Smith and his colleagues at Smith Strong, PLC have experience in guiding clients through the appeal process and in trying to get a better outcome for you if you are unsatisfied with your circuit court decisions.
 There are numerous protocols that must be followed in order to appeal a case to the Virginia Court of Appeals, and our firm can help you.

 Getting to the Court of Appeals of Virginia Seems Easy, but Success of Such Appeals Requires Numerous Actions